 However, some areas can be a bit unsafe at night.
 It’s recommended to avoid walking alone in less populated streets after dark and stick to the well-traveled areas.

-São Paulo is packed with things to see and do, from cultural experiences to parks and breathtaking views.
-Here are the top attractions you shouldn’t miss:
+Sao Paulo is packed with things to see and do, from cultural experiences to parks and breathtaking views.
+If you’re looking for a complete overview, I’ve put together a dedicated guide with the 25 best things to do in Sao Paulo, but here are the top attractions you shouldn’t miss:

 Here are some must-try dishes and where to find them: